carneades/carneades-3/doc/manual/administration.md

 documents/
 ~~~

-The `properties.clj` file defines the attributes of the project, such as its title.
+The `properties.clj` file defines the attributes of the project.
 The properties are represented as a Clojure map in the file.
 Here is the contents of an example properties.clj file:

 ~~~{.clojure}
 {